OfekYehoshua/Dimona_finalProject_client/README.md

 ## App Tools and using

 1. First, you can report on hazard- this is the main function of the app.
- *  The report contain multy-step reporting:
+The report contain multy-step reporting:
-    1.Type of the hazard.
+    *Type of the hazard.
-    2.Upload pictures of the hazard (optional)
+    *Upload pictures of the hazard (optional)
-    3.Location of the hazard (via phone location or manualy) 4.Summarize of the report.
+    *Location of the hazard (via phone location or manualy) *Summarize of the report.

 2. The second upload option is for suggestions, things you want to say for the municipaly to make the city a better place.